Louis Vuitton show pays tribute to designer Virgil Abloh | WTOP News

 A focal point of the show was a giant, red LV monogrammed hot air balloon that puffed flames as Abloh’s voice was heard in the background.

 The brand’s CEO Michael Burke said Abloh’s wife and family wanted the show to go on.
-He had just spoken to the young designer on Saturday night, describing the inspiration for the show as a coming of age of sorts because “inspiring future generations was very important to Virgil.”
+He had just spoken to the young designer on Saturday night, describing the inspiration for the show as a coming of age of sorts because “inspiring and empowering younger generations defined who he was.”

 “We had imagined it all and he was distraught not to be here in person,” Burke said.